1 West India Quay: On-screen appearances

 In the film Run Fatboy Run, the character Whit owns an apartment in 1 West India Quay.
 Early on in the film, he is heard saying "West India Quay please!" to a taxi driver.
-Whit proposes to Libby, played by Thandie Newton, on the staircase of one of the penthouses with floor-to-ceiling windows.
+Whit proposes to Libby, played by Thandie Newton, on the staircase of one of the penthouses with triple aspect floor-to-ceiling windows.

 Whilst still a construction site, the building was used as a location in the film Layer Cake starring Daniel Craig.

 Robert Carlyle's character in 28 Weeks Later escapes zombie apocalypse with his family by seeking refuge in the building.

 Much of the music video "Heartbroken" by T2 (a London-based, garage music band) was filmed in or around 1 West India Quay.

 The introduction of the show Richard Hammond's Invisible Worlds was filmed on the rooftop of 1 West India Quay, with Richard Hammond standing close to the building's signature arched top.